cos316/assignment3-starter-code/README.md

+# COS316, Assignment 3: Cache

+## Due: October 22 at 23:00

-# LRU Cache
+# Cache

-Due [Date TBD] at [Time TBD]

-In this project, you'll implement an abstract interface for an in-memory cache.
+In this project, you will implement an abstract interface for an in-memory cache.
 You will build two implementations, one using a first-in first-out (FIFO) eviction scheme, and the other using a least-recently-used (LRU) eviction scheme.